tyzippy/edx-documentation/en_us/shared/video/prepare_video.rst

 Obtaining a Video Transcript
 =============================

-.. only:: Partner
+.. only:: Partners

    For courses on edx.org, transcripts must be in the SubRip Text (.srt) format.
 For courses on Edge, we strongly recommend that you obtain timed transcripts in the .srt format.

   To obtain a transcript in .srt format, you can work with a transcript provider such as `3Play Media`_ or `cielo24`_.
 3Play Media and cielo24 offer